awsdocs/amazon-opensearch-service-developer-guide/doc_source/use-cases-log-enrichment.md

 ### Deriving punctuation patterns<a name="use-cases-log-enrichment-timestamps-deriving"></a>

-[Substitute string](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/processors/date/) processor \(which is one of the Mutate events processors\) lets you derive a punctuation pattern from incoming events\.
+The [Substitute string](https://opensearch.org/docs/latest/data-prepper/pipelines/configuration/processors/substitute-string/) processor \(which is one of the Mutate string processors\) lets you derive a punctuation pattern from incoming events\.
 In the following example pipeline, the processor will scan incoming Apache log events and derive punctuation patterns from them\.

 ```
 processor: